microsoft/vscode-docs/docs/introvideos/intellisense.md

 ContentId: 3e36b1fa-cefc-4a07-9773-e672da5881a2
 PageTitle: Learn about IntelliSense in Visual Studio Code
 DateApproved: 8/10/2016
 MetaDescription: IntelliSense is a fundamental feature for VS Code.
 In this article, learn how to configure and use IntelliSense for JavaScript in VS Code.
+MetaSocialImage: opengraph_introvideos.png
 ---

 # IntelliSense in VS Code